manuelottlik/pandoc-job-application/README.md

 3. create your own job-application based on `pandoc-input/job-application-draft.md` or fill in `pandoc-input/job-application-empty.md`
 4. grab your finished HTML file from the `pandoc-output` folder
 5. print as PDF
+6. apply for your dream job and hope for the best!

 ### customizing template
 the template is optimized for my cover-letter and cv, but it can be easily customized by changing the grid-layouts in `sccs/app.scss`.